 After exercise, your body has the ability to rebuild its glycogen stores and protein more effectively.
 To achieve this, you need to consume a combination of carbohydrates and protein after exercising.
 It is recommended to eat your post-workout meal within 45 minutes.

 For sustaining fuel to maximise your workout or to provide fatigue fighting ammunition post-workout, try adding chlorella to smashed avocado on toast, highly nutritious, delicious and simple to prepare.

 Chlorella is a single-celled, green freshwater algae packed full of vitamins, minerals and antioxidants.
 This nutrient-rich algae contains 50–60% protein.
 On top of that, chlorella is a complete protein source, meaning it contains all nine essential amino acids required to build lean muscle and repair muscle tissue in the body.

-Adding chlorella to your avocado toast will provide you with plant protein which contributes to muscle performance during exercise, the growth and maintenance of muscle mass, and improved muscle recovery post-exercise.
+Adding Chlorella powder to your avocado toast will provide you with plant protein which contributes to muscle performance during exercise, the growth and maintenance of muscle mass, and improved muscle recovery post-exercise.

 Intensely rich in iron and vitamin B12, chlorella supports energy production and can also contribute to reducing tiredness & fatigue, perfect for an energy boost after an intense workout!

 Since timing is crucial, if enjoying before a workout, aim to eat your chlorella mashed avocado on toast about 2 hours before exercise.
 This will give your body time to digest the fats in the avocado and help to avoid any stomach discomfort.